jesselansdown/Gurobify/README.md

 # Gurobify
 Gurobify provides an interface to Gurobi from GAP.

+Requirements:
+Gurobi 7.0
+AutoTools (Can be installed on a mac using homebrew:
+	brew install autoconf
+	brew install automake)

 To install the Gurobify package, move it to the pkg directory of the GAP installation directory.
 Inside the Gurobify directory run:
 ./autogen.sh (Requires AutoTools installed)